 Also, stay away from desserts that contain high-glycemic fruits like bananas, pineapples, or mangoes.

 Plus, avoid eating desserts that are made with keto-friendly sweeteners but trigger you to overeat.
-Some recipes that we love can cause us to overdo it a bit, and we can't seem to eat just a little bit of it.
+Some recipes that we love can cause us to overdo it a little, and we can't seem to eat just a little bit of it and then walk away.
 In these cases, it's advisable to pass on those items to prevent a binge.

 The Best Keto Dessert Recipes